cogilabs/CogiSearch-Extension/README.md

 ### Chrome

-You can find the extension here: `Link not available yet`
+You can find the extension here: https://chromewebstore.google.com/detail/cogisearch/hnlkeooopnkhndcaafmdolkkgjkdnmfe

 ## How Bang Synchronization Works